ravinitheshreddy/SubtlePropaganda/data_changes.md

    3. JAG: THE PROMISED LAND
    4. NUMB3RS: ALL'S FAIR
    5. CAPTAIN PHILLIPS
+   6. TRANSFORMERS
+   7. TRANSFORMERS 2
+   8. TRANSFORMERS 3

 5. We added additional text from the the offical document released by the US [Department of Defence](https://drive.google.com/file/d/1NeDVYu_gvEhtdQVtSFPRIapHDxJx6842/view) for the following movies.

    1. THE TUSKEGEE AIRMEN: Added year for the FILM and added additional text about the TV movie in seperate rows

-6. We added the IMDB ids and/years for film that we can find online.
-   1. Aftermath: Added IMDB ID and year.
-The name was changed after release to Crash: The Mystery of Flight 1501.
+   2. MAGNUM PI: Created a second row as the support was provided for a single episode that aired in two part

+6. Other changes
-   2. THUNDER RUN: Added Remarks from the official document.
+   1. THUNDER RUN: Added Remarks from the official document.
-   3. SAIGON: Added year

 ## Change 1: March 20th, 2021